• Home

 I ended up in one ER because I was having dizzy spells.
 They still ruled out anything serious after blood work was done.

 After a lot of phone calls, I then ended up in a different ER to be checked.
 At this point my dizzy spells were becoming so severe that I was falling and blacking out.
 After having just about every system checked I was admitted for overnight observation.
-They were concerned with my weight loss, even considering it to be a eating disorder which I knew I did not have.
+They were concerned with my weight loss, even considering it to be an eating disorder which I knew I did not have.

 They did a CT scan of my head to check my pituitary gland for a hormone disorder.
 That came back fine, but that is where it was found “that I could have” Chiari Malformation.
 I was sent home with a heart monitor for two weeks and instructed to keep a food diary and was told to wait for an MRI of my head.
 The on-call doctor was not concerned with Chiari, because I could walk and still play ball when I wanted.